Vyral/greg-harrelson-recruiting/_drafts/drive-eyes-to-your-listings-in-three-simple-steps.md

 {% include youtube.html %}

-I’ve got a fun, quick challenge for you to complete this Friday.
-Here’s what you need to do.
+<center>I’ve got a fun, quick challenge for you to complete this Friday.
+Here’s what you need to do.</center>

 I recently had an idea that I decided to turn into a challenge.
 Usually when I challenge you, it’s to take an action that I know is going to bring a big benefit back to you and your business.
 It’s also usually something that is simple and free.
 This challenge is no exception.